CruxConnect/crux-docs/_files/upload.md

 # Long Description
 Upload a File

-For this request the the content-type header should be `multipart/form-data`.
+For this request the content-type header should be `multipart/form-data`.

 ### Request Parameters